martinjrobins/diffsol/book/src/benchmarks/sundials.md

 ## Results

-These results were generated using DiffSol v0.2.1.
+These results were generated using DiffSol v0.5.1, and were run on a Dell PowerEdge R7525 2U rack server, with dual AMD EPYC 7343 3.2Ghz 16C CPU and 128GB Memory.

 The performance of each implementation was timed and includes all setup and solve time.
 The exception to this is for the DiffSl implementations, where the JIT compilation for the model was not included in the timings
 (since the compilation time for the C and Rust code was also not included).